-Further explanation of the business to be considered at the AGM is set out on pages 9 to 12 of this document.
+Further explanation of the business to be considered at the AGM is set out on pages 9 to 11 of this document.

-The Directors consider that Resolutions 1 to 18 to be put to the meeting are in the best interests of the Company and its shareholders as a whole.
-Your Board of Directors will be voting in favour of Resolutions 1 to 18 and unanimously recommends that you vote in favour of them.
+The Directors consider that all the Resolutions to be put to the meeting are in the best interests of the Company and its shareholders as a whole.
+Your Board of Directors will be voting in favour of the Resolutions and unanimously recommends that you vote in favour of them.